LoicE5/java-cars-shop/README.md

 You will be prompted to enter your newly set password.
 Please do, then copy-paste the content of the `sample_data.sql` file.
 It should execute with no issues.

-You may now leave the sql prompte by typing `exit`.
+You may now leave the sql prompt by typing `exit`.

 ## Java installation